CSCI-360-Spring2024/Lab1/README.md

 Lab instruction: [`lab1.pdf`](lab1.pdf).
 Due on Feb, 9th 2024, EOD PT.

+Extra credit instruction: Submit a separate pdf `lab1-extra-credit.pdf` with your analysis, figures, code to generate the figures, etc.

 ## Setting up the environment

 Follow the command line instruction below to initialize you repository